knobs-dials/catprinter/README.md

 # What, more technically

 A little more technically, it is:
-- The server both handles bluetooth communication, image conversion, and is a HTTP server...
+- the server handles bluetooth communication, image conversion, and is a HTTP server...
 - ...that serves a web page, to contact itself for you to poke at

 As-is it's meant to be viewed from the same host,